 With a population of 4,500 demographics have a direct impact on the provision of communication services in St Helena.
 If the number of customers shrink the cost per customer grows because the fixed costs must be recovered from fewer customers.
-Through the Labour Market Strategy steps have been taken to reverse the trend of population decline1 but the extent to which this is achieved will not have a sufficient impact on the challenges of economies of scale faced by the communications sector on St Helena in the next 10 years.
+Through the Labour Market Strategy steps have been taken to reverse the trend of population decline but the extent to which this is achieved will not have a sufficient impact on the challenges of economies of scale faced by the communications sector on St Helena in the next 10 years.

 The communication network and services on St Helena will already be operating well below minimum efficient scale due to market size.
 This makes the aspiration to reduce prices to the levels seen in larger states a challenging one and can only be a realistic goal if infrastructure costs are significantly reduced or market size significantly increased.
-It is recognised internationally that in these conditions a single network operator is in a better position to dimension and plan the construction of the network (technical efficiency) and to avoid duplications of investments and excess capacity.
-Thereby economies of scale can be fully utilised to the benefit of all customers.
-In addition a single network operator can better ensure compatibility of all parts of the network, and technical and administrative costs related to network integration and interconnection can be minimised.
 This policy has to recognise this challenge and ensure the appropriate tools are in place to mitigate the impact of this both on end-users and service providers where possible.